Find us on Facebook: www.facebook.com/InformationForFamilies

 Although the above services have an expertise with different age ranges, any of these services can coordinate support for the whole family.

 In addition to the targeted Early Help services, support is available through Family Keywork.
-Keyworkers are embedded within other services and schools across the county and offer intensive support to families.
+Keyworkers are embedded in key partner services and schools offering intensive support to families.

 The Children Index – how information is shared between practitioners